-While our original plan was to go on a Lower Yough rafting trip, we all agreed that the massive amount of recent rain had made this trip a little to gnarly for our group filled with mostly first-time rafters.
-Instead we opted to tackle the 11-mile Middle Yough from Confluence to Ohiopyle.
+While our original plan was to go on a Lower Yough rafting trip, we all agreed that the massive amount of recent rain had made this trip a little too gnarly for our group filled with mostly first-time rafters.
+Instead, we opted to tackle the 11-mile Middle Yough from Confluence to Ohiopyle.

 The Youghiogheny River (known locally as the Yough) is divided into three sections for white water rafting.

 Since the river flows north, the Upper Yough is actually the southernmost of the three sections and is located in Maryland.
 Given that this section features primarily Class IV and V rapids, that section is only for experienced rafters.

 The Middle Yough, which we tackled, features Class I and II rapids along with long stretches of calm water.
 If you’re like me and have both never rafted before and are not an adrenaline junky (or if you’re traveling with kids), the Middle Yough is a perfect introduction to white water rafting in Ohiopyle.

 The Lower Yough is a 7.5-mile journey that starts just below Ohiopyle Falls and features Class III and IV rapids.
 This is definitely the most popular of all the Ohiopyle white water rafting trips and is a good choice for either those that have rafted before or adrenaline junkies.

 If you love PA waterfalls, you won't want to miss this waterfall book from Jim Cheney, author of Uncovering PA, featuring more than 180 great waterfalls.
 Order it now on Bookshop.org or Amazon.